 5) Lay your Paving!

-Dampen the underside of the slab with water, before laying onto the sand/ cement.
-Place your first slab at the highest point of the patio, working from corner to corner.
-The first slab is really important, so make sure it is at the right angle and is level (with a slight downward angle).
+Dampen the underside of the slab with a slurry or a compound on the back of the slabs before laying it onto the sand/ cement.
+Place your first paving slab at the highest point of the patio, working from one corner to another.
+The careful and accurate placing of the first slab is crucial, so take your time to make extra certain that the level and angle are correct (with a slight downward angle).

 Gently tamp down on the slab with the rubber mallet a few times to firmly place the slab.

-REMEMBER: You must leave at least a 3mm gap between each slab to allow for the jointing in between.
+REMEMBER: You must leave at least a 3 - 6mm gap between each slab for Porcelain Paving and a 10 -12mm gap for Sandstone and Limestone Paving to allow for the jointing in between.
+Also, keep in mind that you should seal the back of sawn products to avoid mirroring.

-Continue laying the slabs, following the original pattern you created before.
+Following the steps above, keep laying the slabs, following the original blueprint you created before.
 Use the spacers to ensure even gaps throughout the paving.
 Continually check the level of your paving as you go, remembering the slight downward angle.

 Allow the Sharp Sand/ Cement to dry.
-This is important that it dried slowly, if rain is forecast, use a large plastic sheet to protect it.
+It is important that it dries slowly, if rain is forecasted, use a large plastic sheet to protect it.

 6) Joint your Paving

-Follow the instructions depending on your paving; EasyJoint and Joint-It needs very wet conditions, where there would ideally be two people; one person spraying the patio with a hose and the other filling in the joints.
-Porcelain, on the other hand, can be completed with one person.
-Gently brush away any left over grout or sand to allow the joints to properly dry.
+Depending on your paving, follow the relevant set of instructions; EasyJoint and Joint-It need very wet conditions, where there would ideally be two people working together; one person spraying the patio with a hose and the other filling in the joints.
+Porcelain, on the other hand, can be completed by one person.
+Gently brush away any leftover grout or sand to allow the joints to dry properly.
 Finish off with a pointing tool to ensure a perfectly smooth finish.

 7) Stand back and admire your work!